 Have you ever heard the expression ‘the devil is in the details?’
 In photography, the devil is called Chromatic Aberration.
 CA to its friends.

+But what is chromatic aberration?
 It usually manifests itself in the form of purple/red/blue/cyan/green fringes alongside highly contrasted edges.
 It’s easily spotted if you check your photos at high magnification.

 Top: The dawn on a beach in the Kerkyra Island (Greece).
 Bottom: 100% crop on the dock reveal quite a bit of chromatic aberration along the high contrasted edges.